Alex Bregman Player Props: Astros vs. Cardinals

-Alex Bregman -- with a slugging percentage of .538 in his past 10 games, including two home runs -- will be in action for the Houston Astros against the St. Louis Cardinals, with Jordan Montgomery on the mound, on June 27 at 7:45 PM ET.
+Alex Bregman -- with a slugging percentage of .550 in his past 10 games, including two home runs -- will be in action for the Houston Astros versus the St. Louis Cardinals, with Miles Mikolas on the mound, on June 28 at 7:45 PM ET.

 Alex Bregman Game Info & Props vs. the Cardinals